wychin720/double_park_sys/README.md

 ![image](https://user-images.githubusercontent.com/69201759/146146110-43bd7bbe-6e00-40fa-9f60-8a23d828f26c.png)

 To try out "Searching a Vehicle", you will see the following to enter a vehicle plate.
-We have some pre-set number plates that you may try; ABC1234, ....
-(ADD ALL AVAILABLE NUMBER PLATES HERE).
+We have some pre-set number plates that you may try; DEF1234.
 Additionally, you may go to the "Sign Up" page and key in your own details and number plate, and try searching your detials after "Signing in" and "Checking in" your vehicle.

 ![image](https://user-images.githubusercontent.com/69201759/146146235-be387948-f371-42f0-a420-987db9a0899e.png)